Linguistics 001 Lecture 13 Pragmatics

 Some researchers have extended the classical lists of "speech acts" to include many actions that are felt to be helpful in analyzing task-oriented dialogs, things like "answer", "accept", "reject" and so forth.
 One influential set of ideas about this is expressed in the so-called DAMSL ("Dialog Act Mark-up in Several Layers") proposal.

 For another, funnier take on an extended set of speech acts, listen to this scene (transcript here) from Chicago's Neo-Futurist group.
 A similar idea applied to weblog posts is here.
-There's also Spamalot's "A Song Like This", Da Vinci's Notebook's "Title of the Song", news reports by Charlie Brooker and The Onion, and the Trailer for every Oscar-winning movie ever.
+There's also Spamalot's "A Song Like This", Da Vinci's Notebook's "Title of the Song", news reports from The Weekly Wipe and The Onion, and the Trailer for every Oscar-winning movie ever.

 The tradition of double-talk comedy depends on our ability to infer the rhetorical structure of a presentation without any lexical information at all -- here's John Cleeses doubletalk version of a neuroscience lecture: